kyegomez/zeta/docs/applications/customer_support.md

 ---

 **Introduction**:
 In today's fast-paced digital world, responsive and efficient customer support is a linchpin for business success.
-The introduction of AI-driven swarms in the customer support domain can transform the way businesses interact with and assist their customers.
+The introduction of AI-driven zeta in the customer support domain can transform the way businesses interact with and assist their customers.
 By leveraging the combined power of multiple AI agents working in concert, businesses can achieve unprecedented levels of efficiency, customer satisfaction, and operational cost savings.

 ---